IBM-MIL/android-splash-screen/README.md

 `doInBackground(String...)` runs on its own thread and performs the actual network call for fetching the image.
 Both `onPostExecute(Bitmap)` and `onCancelled()` will run on the thread that the `ImageLoader` was invoked from, which is the main UI thread in our case.

-For demonstration purposes we've written our own `AsyncTask` for grabbing the image.
+For demonstration purposes we've written our own `AsyncTask` for retrieving the image.
 [Excellent libraries](http://square.github.io/picasso/) already exist that perform this operation and more.
 Note that making a network call requires the `INTERNET` permission to be added to the manifest file.

-How the `AsyncTask` interacts with our splash screen is up to us.
-A good approach is to have the splash screen remain visible for a specified duration, like how we did in the [previous section](#the-basics), and cancel the background task if it takes too long.
-It is not a good idea to have the duration of our splash screen dependent on the background work being completed.
-Many types of tasks, such as those involving network calls, can take an undetermined amount of time to complete and having a timeout mechanism is important.

-The basis for the implementation of the splash screen will be indentical to the splash screen we developed in the [previous section](#the-basics).
+The basis for the implementation of the splash screen will be identical to the splash screen we developed in the [previous section](#the-basics).
 For brevity, we can simply extend `SplashActivity` and augment `onCreate(Bundle)` to include the execution of our `AsyncTask`.

 **WorkerSplashActivity.java**
 ``` java